 This is where an experienced attorney comes in.
 With his deeper knowledge of personal injury law and experience in analyzing and litigating personal injury cases, he knows the real value of your case and can negotiate better deals for you.
 They can also determine if you can take advantage of less obvious insurance coverage from other sources and therefore boost the value of your claim.
 These sources may include employer policies, med pay, and underinsured motorist protection.

 No one wants their personal injury claim to drag on.
 If possible, most would want it settled right away.
 Settling too soon, however, could prove to be a mistake.
 Let’s say that you are complaining of back pain and the doctor’s initial assessment is that it was nothing more than simple muscle strain which you can recover from shortly.
 So you settle for the initial offer of the other party’s insurance company, and the case is closed.
 A few weeks later, the pain gets worse, and you shockingly discover that you actually suffered a herniated disk that would require surgery.
-But since you have already settled, you can’t ask for more compensation, and you have no choice but to spend for your operation.
+But since you have already settled, you can’t ask for more compensation, and you have no choice but to spend on your operation.

 An experienced personal injury lawyer can dissuade you from settling too soon.
 He is aware of the possibility of complications to your injuries, and he will advise you to adopt a wait and see attitude.